Krabby127/pynq_stuff/README.md

 Team John Cena

 ## Objective
 Our team's goal was to develop a mobile robot controlled completely by voice commands.

 ## Utilized modules and resources
-Three principal elements involved in the project:
+Three principal elements were involved in the project.
+These were developed in parallel, independently, in anticipation of being integrated into a wholistic control system at a later point in time.
+The resources and standalone modules that were combined in our final project were:

-### Command Source
+#### Command Source
-* Human being
+* An operator issues commands from a location remote to the robot itself
-* Headset
+* A headset was used to capture verbal commands issued by the operator
-* WAV file creation
+* WAV file creation was used to store the captured verbal commands to forward to the robot
-* Command transmission
+* Command transmission was facilitated across the wireless network connection

-### ArduMoto Shield
+#### ArduMoto Shield
 * PWM to control two independently actuated wheels
-* Full H-Bridge
+* Full H-Bridge because a G-Bridge just wouldn't quite cut it

-### Python Verbalizer and Speech Processor
+#### Python Verbalizer and Speech Processor
-* Python SpeechRecognition library parses and interprets contents of WAV file
+* Python SpeechRecognition library parses and interprets contents of WAV file received from Command Source
 * Output text is compared against an array of supported commands
 * Appropriate signal is sent to robotic motion controller